AstroCB/AssumeZero-Bot/README.md

 Because the bot interfaces directly with Facebook's endpoints through the Facebook Chat API, it often has access to an expanded set of abilities that are not directly available through Messenger's UI.

-For instance, it can set the chat emoji to any emoji supported by Messenger rather than just those provided by the default palette.
+For instance, it can set the chat emoji to any emoji supported by Messenger rather than just those provided by the default palette, which only contains a limited subset on mobile.

 ![physics emoji](media/docs/emoji.png)